babadashagua/Project_LaneFinding/README.md

   <img src="/images/solidWhiteRight_lanefinding.png" width="400" alt="Fig. 2 image solidWhiteRight.jpg with lane marking" />
 </p>

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by seperate the result points after Hough transformation into two groups: left lane and right lane.
 For each lane group, I apply regression approach to find a single best-fitting line for the lane points.
 After applying the modified draw_lines() function, the pipeline is able to draw a single line on each lane line, as show in the following right image.
+I also have applied the developed pipeline to all images in the folder "test_images", and the results are kept in "test_images_result".

 <p float="left">
   <img src="/images/solidWhiteRight.jpg" width="400" "/>